 We actively manage the foreign currency exposure of each Strategy.
 Where a Strategy holds assets denominated in a foreign currency, we have the choice of whether to hedge back to the New Zealand dollar or retain a foreign currency exposure.
 Irrespective of whether a Strategy holds investments in that currency, a Strategy can also take active foreign currency positions by investing in non-New Zealand dollar cash or foreign currency derivatives.
-The foreign currency exposure for each Strategy is set out in the quarterly fund update for that Strategy.
+The foreign currency exposure for each Strategy is set out in its Quarterly Fund Update.